rdavidreid/UnderwayApp/README.md

 ### Bonus Features (TBD)
 - [X] Implement 'quill' for text inputs
-- [X] implement 'cloudinary' for picture uploading
+- [X] Implement 'cloudinary' for picture uploading
 - [ ] Author can post updates on authored project
+- [ ] Implement search bar
 - [ ] Multiple sessions
 - [ ] Users can post comments on projects they have backed
 - [ ] Users can 'follow' a project without backing it